Letters Between Chizuko Ueno and Ryomi Suzuki

 To conclude, this book is powerful because it introduces different topics related to Japanese women in clear and straightforward language.
 Chizuko and Ryomi succeed in raising readers’ awareness of these feminist issues, by which readers are more easily able to understand the pre-existing predicaments Japanese women have been undergoing.

-CHEN Xintong
+Chen Xintong

 CHEN Xintong is a current postgraduate student majoring in common law at The Chinese University of Hong Kong.
 She has grown passionate about human rights law throughout her education, particularly "Women's Long-Denied Entitlements."
 She is also interested in gender studies and researching how this field relates to the law